-- Texas Statute requires that prior to admittance to or attendance in a Texas public school for the first time, each student shall present or have on file with the school a valid and complete immunization record.
-Students moving from one Texas school district to another will be granted a 30-day provisional enrollment.
+Texas Statute requires that prior to admittance to or attendance in a Texas public school for the first time, each student shall present or have on file with the school a valid and complete immunization record.
+A 30-day provisional enrollment will be granted if a student transferring from one Texas school to another is awaiting transfer of an immunization record.

 Where can I obtain a Reason of Conscience Exemption Form?